abbotware/Abbotware.Model2Entity/README.md

 ## Overview ##

-  * Easyily bridge Models to Entities via DbContext
+  * Easily bridge Models to Entities via DbContext or other sources
   * Standard interfaces for
       * Find using primary key
       * Search via predicates